 An online resource provided by the Mental Health Foundation which outlines some top tips.

 The Mental Health Foundation provides advice and resources on good mental health.

 An online platform providing support, with forums, live webinars and videos focused on professional and personal development.
 Mentor Your Mind joining instructions.
 The code to join is: 2z9ib16

 Mind is a charity who provide information to support and empower people with a mental health problem.

 MindSET is a free, an interactive online resource to help young people (16-30yrs) manage feelings of anxiety, overwhelm and distress.
 It's hosted by young mental health advocates and experienced therapists, sharing concrete skills and tools that can be used immediately.
 What started as a response to lockdown has now become a vital support to students studying at home or managing life back on campus.
 Skills are often from DBT (Dialetical Behaviour Therapy) evidence-based practical skills focussed form of therapy that actually works and can create huge changes in your life and the way you think.
-Register and find out more - https://bit.ly/34X7zA9 and email email@example.com with any questions.
+Email firstname.lastname@example.org with any questions.